Skip to product information

 • CE marked test kit.

-• Simple female fertility test to detect persistently elevated levels of Follicle Stimulating Hormone ( FSH for short) which is an indicator of menopause or perimenopause.
+• Simple female fertility test to detect persistently elevated levels of Follicle Stimulating Hormone in a urine sample( FSH for short) which is an indicator of menopause or perimenopause.

 • Simple to use urine dipstick FSH test strips.